 Professor Harriet Guest has been awarded an honorary visiting professorship for the Autumn term 2013 at the Centre for Advanced Welsh and Celtic Studies, University of Wales.

-June 2013: We are delighted to announce that John Barrell has been awarded an honorary professorship by the University of York senate.
+Summer 2013: We are delighted to announce that John Barrell has been awarded an honorary professorship by the University of York senate.

 Going to CECS for postgraduate study was one of the best decisions of my life.
 The superb teaching and collegial research environment stimulated, challenged and inspired me